patmood/facebook-challenge/README.md

 # Facebook Front end Coding Challenge Instructions

-### (Note: This challenge was leaked and no is no longer used.
+### (Note: This is a leaked interview challenge.
 I simply did it for academic purposes)

 ---